pjckoch/ROS-Robotic-Infant-Ears/README.md

 # ROS-Robotic-Infant-Ears

 ## Description
-This repository contains the ROS catkin package(s) for the auditory system of a robotic infant which I was working on for my bachelor thesis.
+This repository contains the ROS catkin package(s) for the auditory system of a robotic infant which I am working on for my bachelor thesis.
 Licenses involved in this project are listed in the LICENSE directory.

 The repository provides tools for capturing a live audio stream from a microphone, transforming the data from the time- to the spectral domain (FFT) and plotting both domains in a GUI.